SkafteNicki/dtu_mlops/s7_deployment/apis.md

         database updating.
 It is important to note that we sometimes in the following exercises use the `.get` method and sometimes the `.post` method.
 For our usage it does not really matter.

-6. We are now moving to figuring out how to provide different standard inputs like text, images, json to our APIs.
+6. We are now moving on to figuring out how to provide different standard inputs like text, images, json to our APIs.
 It is important that you try out each example yourself and in particular you look at the `curl` commands that are necessary to invoke each application.